cadojo/SPICEKernels.jl/README.md

 This package allows you to check out what general kernels are available, all from the Julia REPL / language server!
-Each kernel is represented by a type, where the SPICE kernel flavor is encoded in Julia's type system and within an enumerated type.
+Each kernel is represented by a type, where the SPICE kernel flavor is encoded in Julia's type system.
 Each requested kernel is cached by default, so there's no need to download a kernel more than once!